Dental Implants

 • Level of sedation.

-• Grafting required at the time of surgery.
+• Grafting required at the time of dental implant surgery.

-• The patient’s occupational required level of physical exertion.
+• The patient’s occupation.
+Someone with a more physically demanding job may need more time off after dental implant surgery.
 For instance a construction worker may need more time to recover than a desk worker due to the higher required levels of physical exertion.

 A good general rule of thumb is the more complicated the surgery, the longer the recovery time will be.
-The opposite is also true: a single implant placement in an already edentulous site in a healthy ASA I-II patient may return to normal duties the very next day.
-I have had multiple patients tell me they felt completely fine the next day and didn’t need any analgesics.
-I even had one patient tell me he forgot he had the surgery the previous day and completed some overdue yard work.
+The opposite is also true: a single implant placement in an already edentulous site in a healthy ASA I-II patient may return to normal duties (except strenuous exercise) the very next day.
 If you have any concerns about the recovery time, contact your dental office to get a better idea of how much time you may need.

 How Painful are Dental Implants?